 Take a practice exam

 Do you believe you’re prepared for your theory test?
-Try our Driving Theory test to get familiarized with the questions as well as the format of the actual test.
+Try our Driving Theory test practice to get familiarized with the questions as well as the format of the actual test.

 You can reschedule your theory test up to three days before your test date if your mock test doesn’t go as well as you had intended.
 If you’re not sure you’ll pass, it’s advisable to accept a rain check and cram in some additional studying!